rytsikau/ee.Yrewind/README.md

 >     yrewind -url=9Auq9mYxFEE
 >     (etc.)

 You can also specify a channel URL (along with parameter `-start=wait`) to automatically record if livestream URL and start time are unknown.
 Please note that when specifying a channel URL, active livestreams on the channel are ignored, the program will wait for a new one to start.
+The channel URL can also be specified in various formats:
 >     yrewind -url='https://www.youtube.com/c/SkyNews' -start=wait
 >     yrewind -url=www.youtube.com/user/SkyNews/ -start=wait
 >     yrewind -url='youtube.com/channel/UCoMdktPbSTixAyNGwb-UYkQ' -start=wait